How Social Styles Can Improve Your Customer Experience

 The Four Social Styles

-- Analytical Style people are thinkers.
+- Analytical Style.
+Analytical people are thinkers.
 They need a lot of information before making decisions, so they often ask a lot of questions.
 A closer look shows that they have the need to be right, and their biggest area for growth is making a point to speak their mind.

-- Amiable Style people are focused on relationships.
+- Amiable Style.
+Amiable people are focused on relationships.
 They openly show emotions and are often seen as friendly and warm.
 Amiable people need personal security, and struggle at initiating things.

-- Driving Style people prefer to control their emotions and are often seen as efficient and assertive.
-Driving people need results, and they are quick to act but slow to listen.
+- Driving Style.
+Driving people prefer to control their emotions and are often seen as efficient and assertive.
+Driving people need results.
+They are quick to act but slow to listen.

-- Expressive Style people are creative and enjoy sharing their ideas and perspectives with others.
+- Expressive Style.
+Expressive people are creative and enjoy sharing their ideas and perspectives with others.
 Ultimately, they need personal approval, and thrive off of spontaneity.

-These four Social Styles aim to help co-workers get along with each other, since they help us understand where each person is coming from and how they communicate.
-This provides value in the contact center world as well, since working together and functioning as a team of agents is imperative for quality customer service.
+The four Social Styles aim to help co-workers get along with each other, since they help us understand where each person is coming from and how they communicate.
+While this is valuable in any workplace, it’s certainly valued in the contact center world, where working together and functioning as a team of agents is imperative for quality customer service.

-For example: A Driving has a disagreement with an Amiable, because the Driving is acting without listening to the Amiable, and the Amiable has been hiding how they feel about this until now.
-However, both co-workers know their own Social Style, so they resolve their issue because the Driving takes the time to listen to the Amiable, and the Amiable finally is able to say what they were feeling.
+Consider this: An individual with a Driving Social Style has a disagreement with an Amiable Social Style because the Driving is acting without listening to the Amiable, and the Amiable has been hiding how they feel about this until now.
+However, both co-workers know their own Social Style, so they are able resolve their issue because the Driving takes the time to listen to the Amiable, and the Amiable is finally able to say what they were feeling.

 We are social people.
-Think about when customers call in, email, or chat with their problems.
+And Social Styles impact every social interaction and the customer experience as a whole.
+Think about when customers call in, email, or chat customer support with their problems.
 To resolve their issues, it takes some type of social interaction.
-Social Styles impact every social interaction and the customer experience as a whole.
-With an understanding of these Social Styles, it’s easier to identify how customers communicate, how to effectively manage difficult situations, and what to say to put the customer at ease and give them a great experience.
+With an understanding of the Social Styles, it’s easier to identify where customers are coming from and how they communicate.
+A contact center agent can use their knowledge of Social Styles to effectively manage difficult situations and know what to say to put the customer at ease and give them a great experience.

-For example: An agent is having an interaction with a customer that is asking question after question, and the agent knows this line of dialogue is not leading to a resolution.
-As the interaction continues the agent becomes marginally confrontational in an innocent attempt to gain control of the conversation.
+For example, consider an agent who is having an interaction with a customer that is asking question after question.
+The agent knows this line of dialogue is not leading to a resolution.
+As the interaction continues, the agent becomes marginally confrontational in an innocent attempt to gain control of the conversation.
 When the customer does not respond well to this and continues the questions, the agent realizes this could be due to the customer being Analytical Style.
-By recognizing this, the agent knows to begin answering the questions directly and to provide other context he or she knows will resolve the issue.
+By recognizing this, the agent knows to begin answering the questions directly and to provide additional context he or she knows will resolve the issue.
 Understanding the customer’s social style leads to an experience that is aligned with the customer, rather than the company or agent needs.

-This is the kind of insight and thought leadership that can be leveraged when working with a contact center partner.
-By understanding and applying the Social Styles across multiple industries and personalities, we become more skilled in our ability to build and execute on a customer experience strategy that is aligned with your company needs and, more importantly, your customer’s needs.
+These are the kinds of skills and strengths you can count on when partnering with a contact center.
+By understanding and applying the Social Styles across multiple industries and personalities, our agents become more adept in their ability to build and execute on a customer experience strategy that is aligned with your company needs and, more importantly, your customer’s needs.